 ISTE Standard for Students Age Band Articulations 1.3.
-Knowledge Constructorb.
-Students evaluate the accuracy, validity, bias, origin, and relevance of digital content.
+Knowledge Constructor b.
+Students evaluate the accuracy, perspective, credibility and relevance of information, media, data or other resources.
 4-7: With guidance from an educator, students become familiar with age-appropriate criteria for evaluating digital content.
 1.5.
-Computational Thinker b.
-Students collect data or identify relevant data sets, use digital tools to analyze them and represent data in various ways to facilitate problem-solving and decision-making.
-4-7:b.
+Computational Thinker 4-7: b.
+Students collect data or identify relevant data sets, use digital tools to analyze them and represent data in various ways to facilitate problem-solving and decision-making. b.
 With guidance from an educator, students analyze age-appropriate data and look for similarities in order to identify patterns and categories. d.
 Students understand how automation works and use algorithmic thinking to develop a sequence of steps to create and test automated solutions. d.
 Students understand how technology is used to make a task easier or repeatable and can identify real-world examples.